amargaridaferro/PD-Detection-Based-Visual-Spech/README.md

 # Parkinson's Disease Detection Based On Visual Speech

-To use this files is mandatory to have wsl version 2.
+To use these files is mandatory to have wsl version 2.

 Other important versions:
 Python 3